-The Common Shares are currently listed for trading on the facilities of the TSXV.
-The failure of Alvopetro to meet the applicable listing or other requirements of the TSXV in the future may result in the Common Shares ceasing to be listed for trading on the TSXV, which would have a material adverse effect on the value of the Common Shares.
-While management makes every effort, there can be no assurance that the Common Shares will continue to be listed for trading on the TSXV.
+The Common Shares are currently listed for trading on the facilities of the TSXV and also trade on the OTCQX® Best Market, a U.S. market operated by OTC Markets Group.
+The failure of Alvopetro to meet the applicable listing or other requirements of the TSXV or specific requirements of the OTC in the future may result in the Common Shares ceasing to be listed for trading on the TSXV or ceasing to be traded on the OTCQX, which would have a material adverse effect on the value of the Common Shares.
+While management makes every effort, there can be no assurance that the Common Shares will continue to be listed for trading on the TSXV or will continue to be eligible for trading on the OTCQX.